design-first/system-runtime/README.md

 You can update monoco core system **by composing other systems** with it.
 In that case, other systems are called **addons**.

 Monoco addons are located on the [/addons](./addons/) directory.
-You will find all the systems that you can import on monoco.
+You will find there all the systems that you can import.

 To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build monoco:

 ```sh